Rizwan-Ishaq/SocialGraphPage/index.md

 - Thomas Aquinas _(12)_
 - Avicenna _(10)_

-Yet, the Islamic Golden age is by no means over: Averroes is the latinized version of _Ibn Rushd_, and Avicenna is the latinized version of _Ibn Sina_.
-Then there's of course Thomas Aquinas, who is a very renowned thinker ... who also fits perfectly on the stereotype of European thinkers of the time, being a catholic priest and a theologian[^xxx6].
+Yet, the Islamic Golden age is by no means over: Averroes is the latinized version of _Ibn Rushd_, and Avicenna is the latinized version of _Ibn Sina_[[2,3](#references)].
+Then there's of course Thomas Aquinas, who is a very renowned thinker ... who also fits perfectly on the stereotype of European thinkers of the time, being a catholic priest and a theologian[[4](#references)].

 With this number of nodes in the network, the visualizations start to become a little difficult to read, but we have made an attempt to have a high enough resolution to at least be able to see the names of the most prominent nodes when zooming in.
 They should all look pretty decent when zooming in.